sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 9:15am, set off a while back.
 Just recovering at the top of today's big climb.
 9% gradient according to Anneke 😬.

 10:00am, first nature stop in Amblainville.
 Sticking together more and more, 25km seen off with a good effort from everyone.

+10:30pm, about 1km from today's half way point.
+Lovely views of powerlines and rolling hills.